Revelation 4-5. A throne is seen in heaven, the centre of all power in the universe. The question is: who is to exercise

 Although the Lord God is worthy, some other person must come forward to open the scroll: otherwise, whatever is written in it will not come to pass.
 But no one anywhere is qualified, not even in heaven or among the dead.
 Except one.
-He is not named, but the title suggests that he fulfils Jacob’s ancient and enigmatic prophecy that lion-like Judah would command the obedience of the peoples (Gen 49:10).
-Isaiah foresaw a time when a man of perfect righteousness would rule the earth, filled with the Spirit of God, and this man would be both a shoot from the stem of Jesse and a scion from his roots (Isa 11:1), ‘the root of Jesse’ itself (11:10).
-Jesse was David’s father, of the tribe of Judah.
+He is not named, but the title suggests he fulfils Jacob’s enigmatic prophecy that lion-like Judah would one day command the obedience of the peoples (Gen 49:10).
+Isaiah foresaw a time when a man of perfect righteousness, filled with the Spirit of God, would rule the earth, and he would be not only a shoot from the stem of Jesse and a scion from his roots (Isa 11:1), ‘the root of Jesse’ itself (11:10).
+Jesse was David’s father, from the tribe of Judah.
 Jesus, born of Mary, was descended from him, and by his own testimony was in existence before Abraham (John 8:58).

 The idea of conquering has particular resonance after the letters to the churches.
 In total the word occurs eight times before this chapter and eight times after it, and Christ himself is associated with the verb ‘conquer’ three times in Revelation (3:21, 5:5, 17:14).
-This is the first of Revelation’s three central statements: his having conquered – in every respect – entitles him to open the scroll (or ‘book’, biblion).
+This is the first of Revelation’s three central statements: his having conquered entitles him to open the scroll (or book, biblion).